alex9849/CocktailPi/README.md

 - Add and edit recipes within the user interface.
 - Extra user interface for enhanced local touchscreen usage.
 - Virtual stirring functionality.
+- Switch between user interface languages.
+- Support for up to 89 dc pumps using GPIO expanders.(No software limit)
+- Add written production steps to recipes
+- Prompt user to hand add ingredients, that are owned, but no connected to a pump
+- Manual activation of pumps (as a cleaning program)
 - Ingredient substitution for greater flexibility.
+- Put recipes into collections and categories
+- Adjustable default filter
 - Custom recipe adjustments can be made while ordering.
 - Create recipe collections for easy organization.
 - Multiple users with different roles can be added for greater security.